sphinx-labs/sphinx/docs/cli-existing-project.md

 npx sphinx deploy ./scripts/HelloSphinx.s.sol --network anvil
 ```

 You'll be shown a preview of your deployment and prompted to confirm.
-Any transactions that are broadcasted by Foundry will be included.
+Any transactions that are broadcasted by Foundry will be included in the deployment.

 Once the deployment completes, you'll find the deployment artifacts written to `./deployments/anvil-31337.json`.
 Whenever a deployment is broadcasted, Sphinx will automatically generate deployment artifacts, which are in the same format as [`hardhat-deploy`](https://github.com/wighawag/hardhat-deploy).